Pattern 200 Zlotych 1981 MW "Wladyslaw I Herman". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 200 Zlotych 1981 "Wladyslaw I Herman" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 689 sold at the Cieszyńskie Centrum Numizmatyczne auction for PLN 750.
-Bidding took place March 11, 2023.
+The record price belongs to the lot 1724 sold at the Antykwariat Numizmatyczny - Niemczyk Michal auction for PLN 650.
+Bidding took place September 8, 2018.

 Сondition